COVID-19 – updates and guidance

 The first step took place on 8 March.
 This allowed for limited on-campus teaching to resume for certain programmes, as specified by the government.
-The second step will take place on 12 April and will involve the reopening of a range of retail, hospitality, and sports settings.
+The second step took place on 12 April and involved the reopening of a range of retail, hospitality, and sports settings.

 There is no change in guidance for research students, who are welcome to continue to access laboratories if they cannot undertake their research from home, or for those students on exempted courses who may already be attending campus.

-On 8 March the government also published guidance [pdf] for students intending to travel away from their term-time residence during the Easter holiday.
-Further detail is available in the FAQs on the status page.
+On 8 March the government also published guidance [pdf] for students intending to travel away from their term-time residence during the Easter holiday. .

 Supporting our community's wellbeing